digvijaypundir33/focustimer-legal/docs/terms.md

 ## Disclaimer of Warranties

-Focus Timer is provided "as is" without warranty of any kind, express or implied.
+FocusTimerPomo is provided "as is" without warranty of any kind, express or implied.
 We do not warrant that the app will be error-free, uninterrupted, or meet your specific requirements.

 ## Limitation of Liability

-To the maximum extent permitted by law, Focus Timer and its developers shall not be liable for any indirect, incidental, special, consequential, or punitive damages arising from your use of, or inability to use, the app.
+To the maximum extent permitted by law, FocusTimerPomo and its developers shall not be liable for any indirect, incidental, special, consequential, or punitive damages arising from your use of, or inability to use, the app.

 ## Governing Law